jsc329/ammonitorwiki/16-scores.md

 functions and also extracts acoustic features associated with each detected event.
-These features contain information about each detected signal, which can be used to help train the system to better distinguish between target signals and false alarms.
+These features contain information about each detected signal, which can be used to help train the system to better distinguish between target signals and false alarms. `plotDetections()` is useful for visualizing events that have been detected.

 # Chapter References